xMaNuron/RA_PC-Check/README.md

 ## Credits

-These two files are from [dyvertigo](https://github.com/dyvertigo/pcCheck) and [zeywya](https://github.com/zeywya/PcCheckerr) and got change to fit to us.
+These two files are from [dyvertigo](https://github.com/dyvertigo/pcCheck) and [zeywya](https://github.com/zeywya/PcCheckerr) and got change from me to fit our team for tournaments.

 ## License